Carla’s Status Doesn’t Define Her, Her Humanity Does

 Carla is a DREAMER.

-Carla Chavarría is one of the artists of the exhibit “Las fronteras nos dividen, pero el arte nos une.”
-Her along with Gionava Aviles, Isela Meraz and Gloria Casillas-Martinez will hold a panel to share their stories and how art has played a role in their healing through creative expression.
-The panel will take place Wednesday, September 6 at The Sagrado Galleria, located at 6437 S. Central Ave.
+Carla Chavarría is one of the exhibit’s artists.
+“Las fronteras nos dividend, pero el arte nos une.”
+She, along with Gionava Aviles, Isela Meraz, and Gloria Casillas-Martinez, will hold a panel to share their stories and how art has played a role in their healing through creative expression.
+The panel will take place Wednesday, September 6, at The Sagrado Galleria, located at 6437 S. Central Ave.

 SHARE IT: